ingridpierre/pi-airplay/README.md

 ## Notes

 * The web interface runs on port 8000 by default (shairport-sync uses port 5000)
-* AirPlay device name is set to "Pi-AirPlay" by default
+* AirPlay device name is set to "DAD" by default
 * For improved security, consider changing the default port
 * For detailed troubleshooting, refer to [FIXES.md](FIXES.md)